dotnet/aspnetcore/src/Security/Authentication/Google/src/PACKAGE.md

 ## About

-`Microsoft.AspNetCore.Authentication.Google` contains middleware to support Google's OpenId and OAuth 2.0 authentication workflows.
+`Microsoft.AspNetCore.Authentication.Google` contains middleware to support Google's OAuth 2.0 authentication workflow.

 ## How to Use